jensbambauer/seriale/site/content/post/love-in-the-age-of-loneliness-jazmín-stuart-stages-poetic-cinematic-letters-to-ex-partners-in-letters-to-my-ex”.md

 **die Seriale:** Thank you very much for the interview!

-Now, if you‘re curious about _Letters to my Ex_, you can view the series here: http://un3.tv/programas/cartas-a-mi-ex/capitulo/2 or on YouTube.
+Now, if you‘re curious about _Letters to my Ex_, you can view the series here: https://www.youtube.com/watch?v=xWrBnA8LuWU.

 **Authors:** Tobias Lack, Birgit Schweitzer\
 **Interview:** Tobias Lack